fit-r2lab/r2lab.inria.fr/markdown/hardware.md

 ### Nodes health

 The testbed routinely runs a thorough raincheck procedure, to make sure that all is in order.
-Stay away from nodes that show up behind a big red circle, as this means that the node is not in good shape.
+Stay away from nodes that show up behind a big red circle, as this means that the node is not available.

 </div>
 </div> <!-- row -->